 To restart the blower after it has been shut down by a LO or HI Vacuum condition, remedy the cause of the shutdown then turn the HOA switches for the blower and transfer pump on the GECM to OFF.
 Press the RESET button to clear the error then turn both switches back to AUTO.

-If water intrusion into the blower piping is suspected, remove the drain plug and empty the piping of all water before starting the blower.
-The drain plug is located below the blower influent pipe outside the blower assembly.
+If water intrusion into the blower piping is suspected, remove the effluent 6" pipe at the blower and empty the piping of all water before starting the blower.